radiatecode/dastats/README.md

 	Stats::inKeys('key-1','key-2','key-3')->remove();

 ###  Isolate stats:
-Isolation can be useful for SaaS applications.
-It also can be useful if any certain stats need to be stored for individual user.
+Isolation can be useful for SaaS applications, certain stats can be stored for individual user or organisation or tenant.

     Stats::isolate('Tenant',101)->title('Total Order')->key('order-count')->increment();